 INTRODUCTION:

 Oilseeds and oils have assumed an importance of their own in the economy of the country.
 Oilseeds constitute the second major agricultural crop in the country next to food grain in terms of tonnage and value.
 Ever increasing demand of edible oil under limited land resources increase the force for enhancing production and productivity of edible oilseed crops.
 India ranks second next to china in groundnut production and it is most important oilseed crop in India (Gayathri, 2018).
-During 2019, India produced 68.62 lakh MT groundnut from 39.31 lakh ha area with average productivity 1745 kg/ha (IOPEPC).
+During 2019, India produced 68.62 lakh MT groundnut from 39.31 lakh ha area with average productivity of 1745 kg/ha (IOPEPC).
 Gujarat, Andhra Pradesh, Tamil Nadu, Karnataka, Maharashtra, Madhya Pradesh, Uttar Pradesh, Rajasthan are the major groundnut growing states in India.
 Gujarat is the largest producer and produced 40% of total groundnut production of the country.
 In Gujarat area, production and productivity of summer groundnut were 33920 lakh ha, 84000 MT, 2476 kg/ha, respectively during 2019 (IOPEPC).
 Rajkot, Junagadh, Jamnagar and Banaskantha are the dominant districts in Gujarat state for groundnut cultivation.
 The incorporation of bulky organic manures plays an important role in plant nutrition especially for nitrogen.
-Judicial use of fertilizer is necessary for increasing agricultural production and reduced environmental pollution because of continues use of chemical fertilizer has deteriorates effects on soil which turns cause decline in productivity.
+Proper use of fertilizer is necessary for increasing agricultural production and reduce environmental pollution, because continuous use of chemical fertilizer has deteriorating effect on soil which turns cause decline in productivity.
 Potassium is known for its ability to increase yield and improve quality.
 It is also essential for photosynthesis and pod development in groundnut.
-It plays a major role in growth and yield as it involved in assimilation, transport and storage tissue development (Cakmak, 2005).
-Commercial use of Potassium Mobilizing Bacteria (KMB) is new in to agriculture.
+It plays a major role in growth and yield as it involves in assimilation, transport and storage tissue development (Cakmak, 2005).
+Commercial use of Potassium Mobilizing Bacteria (KMB) is new in agriculture.
 Farmers of North Gujarat use KMB in high K requiring crop like potato.
 The potato crop is responding to KMB application.
+The research is therefore aimed at studying the effect of farmyard manure and potassium on the nutrient content and quality of kharif groundnut in loamy sand soil.

 MATERIAL AND METHODS